mentalsmash/uno/README.md

 use to connect to the *registry*.

-A *UVN*'s configuration consists of a few files YAML files and a database of PGP keys.
+A *UVN*'s configuration consists of a few files YAML files and a database of PGP/GPG keys.
 These should be stored in a dedicated directory with appropriate permissions that prevent unauthorized access to the *UVN*'s secrets.

-These files must be stored on the *registry* node, which is responsible for generating new deployment configurations, and must be able to access confidential information in order to configure the *UVN*'s encrypted links.
+During deployment, these configuration files must be stored on the *registry* node and available to the the registry's *agent* (or "root" *agent*), who is responsible for generating new deployment configurations, and must be able to access confidential information in order to configure the *UVN*'s encrypted links.

 A new *UVN* configuration can be generated with `uvn create`, e.g.: